andrey-kiselev/workload-meter/README.md

 ## Licensing

-This software is provided under GNU GPL v3 license conditions.
+This software is provided under GNU GENERAL PUBLIC LICENSE Version 3 license conditions.
+See LICENSE file for details.

 ## Pre-requesites

-Please, make sure you are running on Windows and you have Windows Speech enabled and configured.
+This package was only tested on Windows x64 platform.
+Please, make sure you have Windows Speech enabled and configured.

 ## Installation